-- 8. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided to refuse access to an exempt document or that to give access to a document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 9.
-The documents contain exempt material and information that does not relate to the request. - 10.
-I am satisfied that it is reasonably practicable to remove the exempt and irrelevant material and release the documents to you in an edited form.
+- 8. Section 22 of the FOI Act permits an agency to prepare and provide an edited copy of a document where the agency has decided that to give access to the entire document would disclose information that would reasonably be regarded as irrelevant to the request for access. - 9.
+The documents identified for release in part contain exempt and irrelevant material such as mobile telephone numbers that do not relate to the request. - 10.
+Where whole pages are considered to be exempt in full or irrelevant to the scope of the request, these pages have been removed from the released document pack. - 11.
+I am satisfied that it is reasonably practicable to remove the irrelevant material and release the documents to you in an edited form.